davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_USAF_v006 allows for indexing burden to 100 on a specified date
 * Coronavirus_Statistics_CDC_v005 refreshed with latest all-cause deaths data

+### Expansions week of 20-JUN-2022
+* Coronavirus_Statistics_CDC_v005 refreshed with latest deaths by age and location data